“A popular and beautiful trail traversing the length of this red sandstone canyon.”

 Dominguez Canyon Wilderness offers scenic canyons and mesas carved in sandstone, cascading streams, waterfalls, spectacular geologic features, desert bighorn sheep, Native American rock art and historic structures from early mining settlements.

-This hike is fairly easy, whichever end of the canyon you start at.
+This run is fairly easy, whichever end of the canyon you start at.
 It maintains a mostly steady low gradient with occasional very short steeper parts.
 There are no crossings of Big Dominguez Creek the entire length from Bridgeport to Dominguez Campground.

 If you are lucky you may spot some desert bighorn sheep along the canyon slopes.